dariasmyr/dariasmyr/README.md

 Core libraries and techniques: TypeScript, NestJs, PostgreSQL, Graphql, React, NextJS, Zustand, Styled Components, i18n

 ### Summary Bot (whitelabel)
-This Telegram bot is designed to scrape Telegram channels of your choice and send all incoming messages to your personal channel or chat.
-Additionally, it can generate summarized versions of each post using AI, saving you time!
+A Telegram bot which scrapes Telegram channels of your choice and send all incoming messages to your personal channel or chat.
+Additionally, it can generate summary of each post using Open AI API, saving you time!

 Core libraries and techniques: Nest JS, Redis, Postgres, Prisma, i18n, Telegraf